The Compilability Thresholds of 2-CNF to OBDD: Introduction

-\textbf{\textsf{Contributions.}} We focus on random 2-CNFs drawn from $\calF_2(n,m)$, that is, formulas are taken uniformly at random from the set of 2-CNFs that have $m$ clauses over variables $x_1,\dots,x_n$.
+\subparagraph*{Contributions.} We focus on random 2-CNFs drawn from $\calF_2(n,m)$, that is, formulas are taken uniformly at random from the set of 2-CNFs that have $m$ clauses over variables $x_1,\dots,x_n$.
 Our 2-CNFs are \emph{sparse}: we fix a constant $\delta > 0$ and consider the OBDD-size of formulas drawn from $\calF_2(n,\delta n)$ as $n$ increases.
 We show the existence of two \emph{compilability thresholds}: $\delta = 1/2$ and $\delta = 1$.
 While $\delta < 1/2$, the random CNF almost always has polynomial OBDD size.
 If $\delta > 1$, again the OBDD-size is almost always small (constant actually).
-But for $\delta$ between $1/2$ and $1$, almost all random 2-CNF have exponential size.
+On the other hand, for $\delta$ between $1/2$ and $1$, almost all random 2-CNF have exponential size.
+This paper proves Theorem~\ref{theorem:compilability_thresholds}.
+The proofs of intermediate lemmas and corollaries marked with $(\star)$ appear in appendix.